Training and outreach for advanced computing and research

-Jetstream's Research Experiences for Undergraduates (REU) program provides students the opportunity to work with IU researchers and staff on mentored research projects that focus on optimizing Jetstream's potential benefits.
-Topics include efficiently using Jetstream for data analytics tasks, minimizing energy consumption via dynamic load balancing, and identifying best practices for Big Data analytics and compute-intensive humanities projects on Jetstream; for more, see Jetstream REU.
+From 2017 to 2021, Jetstream's Research Experiences for Undergraduates (REU) program provided students the opportunity to work with IU researchers and staff on mentored research projects that focused on optimizing Jetstream's potential benefits.
+Topics included efficiently using Jetstream for data analytics tasks, minimizing energy consumption via dynamic load balancing, and identifying best practices for Big Data analytics and compute-intensive humanities projects on Jetstream.

 Science, Technology, Engineering, Mathematics (STEM) pipeline